ananas-block/tornado-vote/README.md

 Tornado Cash is a noncustodial mixer which takes in tokens and a commitment, a hash.
 These commitments are added to a merkle tree.
 Using a zero knowledge proof a relayer can withdraw funds to a new address therefore unlinking the original address and the new address achieving certain anonymity.

-The voting protocol uses the anonymity of tornado cash to transfer extended ERC20 Vote Tokens to addresses specified at deployment which represent choices for example yes or no.
+The voting protocol uses the anonymity of tornado cash to transfer extended ERC20 vote tokens to addresses specified at deployment which represent choices for example yes or no.

-**The Voting protocol is composed of three phases:**
+**The voting protocol is composed of three phases:**

 **Registration Phase**: The administrator deploys the smart contracts and sets the parameters (initial Supply, address yes,address no,block endphase1,block endphase2,block endblockelection, address tornado_contract) and distributes the tokens to eligible voters.
 After distribution the administrator must retain one or zero vote tokens.